xitu/gold-miner/TODO1/immutability-in-react-theres-nothing-wrong-with-mutating-objects.md

 arr1 === arr2 // false
 ```

+In each of these cases, two different objects are created and therefore, their references are not equal:

 ![](https://cdn-images-1.medium.com/max/800/0*QI4r9ERIF1OPVADk.)

 If you want to check if two objects contain the same value, you have to use value equality, where you compare the values of the properties of the object.